griffio/griffio.github.io/_posts/2015-06-12-Remote-First.md

 Video technologies allow everyone to show up to meetings equally so they can make decisions too.

-If one team member is remote, all team is effectively remote in attitude
+If one team member is remote, all the team is effectively remote in attitude

 Remotes should not lag behind the decision makers because of the perception of speed is the deciding factor.